 Some Odd Pages participates in the annual UWE Bookmarks project to encourage work in the format of Artists’ Books.
 Participating artists each produce an edition of 100 signed and numbered bookmarks sent to selected venues around the world.
-Since 2011 Some Odd Pages has participated with 423 artists in contributing over 42,300 bookmarks to the eleven annual projects to date.
+Since 2011 Some Odd Pages has participated with 423 artists in contributing over 42,300 bookmarks to the twelve annual projects to date.

 UPDATE: This project is now concluded.
 We are very proud and pleased to have participated for several years and look forward to more inspiring projects from the accomplished and wildly creative people at UWE Centre for Fine Print Research.